shabanaalina14/Statistics/README.md

-Statistics with Code - README
+#Statistics with Code - README

-Overview
+#Overview
 This repository provides a collection of statistical concepts, methods, and techniques implemented in code.
 It serves as an educational resource for understanding statistics and performing various statistical analyses using programming languages such as Python.
 The examples and code provided will cover both descriptive and inferential statistics, data visualization, and machine learning topics.

-Table of Contents
+#Table of Contents

-Statistical Concepts Covered
+-Statistical Concepts Covered
-Descriptive Statistics
+-Descriptive Statistics
-Inferential Statistics
+-Inferential Statistics
-Probability
+-Probability
-Regression Analysis
+-Regression Analysis
-Hypothesis Testing
+-Hypothesis Testing
-Machine Learning
+-Machine Learning
-Code Examples
+-Code Examples
-Mean, Median, Mode
+-Mean, Median, Mode
-Standard Deviation
+-Standard Deviation
-T-Test
-Contributing
-License
-Installation
+-T-Test

 To use this repository, you will need Python installed on your machine.
 The following steps will guide you through the installation of necessary dependencies: